 Our open source project, StackifyLib, has support for reporting custom metrics to Retrace.

 Add StackifyLib to your project via the package manager or via the Visual Studio user interface.

 Note: If you are also sending logs to Retrace for log4net, NLog, or Serilog, you would already have StackifyLib added to your project.

-StackifyLib requires adding your Retrace activation key to the configuration of your application.
+StackifyLib requires adding your Retrace activation key, application name, and environment name to the configuration of your application.
 This is used to register and identify your account and application.